na-na-hi/renget/archive/tmd2many_abilities.md

 Sap Sipper | When hit by a Grass-Type Move, the User's Attack is increased by 1.
 The User is immune to Grass-Type Moves.
 **Schooling** | Once per battle, the User is changed into School Form, and their Attack, Special Attack, Defense, and Special Defense are increased by 2.
 The User reverts back into Solo Form at ¼ HP.
 The User's Attack, Special Attack, Defense, and Special Defense Stats are decreased by 1 Stat Point.
 Scrappy | The User is immune to Intimidate.
 The User can hit Ghost-Type Pokémon with Normal and Fighting-Type Moves.
-Screen Cleaner | At the start of the battle, the User nullifies all Screen Moves.
+**Screen Cleaner** | While the User is at Max HP, the effects of Screen Moves are nullified.
 **Seed Sower** | Once per battle, the User summons Grassy Terrain when hit by a Move.
 Serene Grace | The User's Moves with secondary effects have their chances doubled.
 **Shadow Shield** | The User's Defense and Special Defense are increased by 6 until taking damage.
 Works once per battle.
-Shadow Tag | Opposing Pokémon are unable to flee.
+**Shadow Tag** | The User's Basic Attack has a ≥11 chance to afflict *Immobilized*.
 The User's Moves ignore the Opponent's Evasion increases and decreases.
 Sharpness | The User's Slicing Moves have their damage increased by 3.
 Shed Skin | The User has a ⅓ chance of curing their Status Conditions each turn.
 Sheer Force | The User's Moves with secondary effects have their damage increased by 3.
 Secondary effects are removed.